9th Annual NCGA Valley & Senior Amateur Championship

-MADERA – Course knowledge at Riverbend GC proved to be key, Monday, at the 9th Annual NCGA Valley Amateur Championship as two of the three 18-hole leaders of the championship flight happen to be Riverbend GC employees and the leader of the senior division was the men’s club’s first president.
+MADERA – Course knowledge at Riverbend GC proved to be key, Monday, at the 9th Annual NCGA Valley Amateur Championship as two of the three 18-hole leaders of the championship flight happen to be Riverbend GC employees and the leader of the senior division was the first men’s club’s president.
 Danny Paniccia and Mike Stieler, who both fired rounds of three-under par 69, along with Ryan Forst, lead the championship division, and Doug Johnson leads the senior division, also having posted a three-under 69.

 Paniccia, who works in the golf shop and has for the past five years, and Stieler who is the course’s superintendent and has been at Riverbend for 13 years, each play golf at the Madera course at least once week.
 They figure the between the two of them probably more than 1,000 rounds have been played, which would be hard to dispute after the excellent rounds they put together.

 Getting off to a quick start and the first to post a 69 was Paniccia, birdieing three of the first six holes (Nos.
 1, 5 and 6).
 From there he then played the final 12 holes at even-par making two bogeys, two birdies and eight pars.

 “I hit it pretty well today and kept my ball in play,” said the Clovis resident, who hit 17 out of 18 greens in regulation.